grafana/mimir/tutorials/play-with-grafana-mimir/README.md

    1. Type `sum(up)` in the "Create a query to be recorded" field.
    1. From the upper-right corner, click the **Save and Exit** button.

-Your `sum:up` recording rule will show the number of Mimir replicas that are `up`, meaning reachable to be scraped.
+Your `sum:up` recording rule will show the number of Mimir instances that are `up`, meaning reachable to be scraped.
 The rule is now being created in Grafana Mimir ruler and will be soon available for querying:

 1. Open [Grafana Explore](http://localhost:9000/explore?orgId=1&left=%7B%22datasource%22:%22Mimir%22,%22queries%22:%5B%7B%22refId%22:%22A%22,%22instant%22:true,%22range%22:true,%22exemplar%22:true,%22expr%22:%22sum:up%22%7D%5D,%22range%22:%7B%22from%22:%22now-1h%22,%22to%22:%22now%22%7D%7D)